virendras113/virendras113/README.md

 🌟 When I'm not coding or studying, I enjoy participating in hackathons and attending tech meetups to network and learn from other developers.

-📫 Feel free to reach out to me on [insert social media handles] or email me at [insert email address].
+📫 Feel free to reach out to me on (https://www.linkedin.com/in/virendra-shinde-61245322b/) or email me at virendrashinde159@gmail.com.
 Let's connect and collaborate on exciting new projects!